 Cover Type Relevance Why It Matters Typical Limit

 Public Liability Essential Covers damage to client property and third-party injury or illness.
-Pest control operators work with chemicals that can stain surfaces, damage furnishings, and potentially cause health effects.
-Chemical-related claims are the most common and can be costly. $1M - $5M
+Pest control operators work with chemicals that can stain surfaces, damage furnishings, and potentially cause health effects in occupants.
+Chemical-related claims are the most common and can be costly. $5M - $20M

-Professional Indemnity Essential Covers claims arising from treatment failures, incorrect pest identification, or faulty advice - for example, a termite treatment that fails to prevent ongoing timber damage.
-Pest control operators provide professional assessments and recommendations that carry liability. $250K - $1M
+Professional Indemnity Essential Covers claims from treatment failures, incorrect pest identification, or faulty advice - for example, a termite barrier that fails to prevent ongoing structural timber damage.
+Pest control operators provide professional assessments and reports that carry significant liability. $250K - $2M

-Statutory Liability Essential Covers fines and legal defence costs if prosecuted under the Work Health and Safety Act 2011 or hazardous substance regulations.
+Statutory Liability Essential Covers fines and legal defence costs from prosecution under the Work Health and Safety Act or state EPA hazardous substance regulations.
 Chemical handling carries significant regulatory obligations and penalties for non-compliance. $500K - $1M

-Tools & Equipment Essential Covers theft, loss, or damage to your specialist equipment - spray units, bait stations, thermal cameras, moisture meters, and general tools.
-Specialist pest control equipment can cost $5,000 - $25,000+ to replace. $5K - $25K
+Tools & Equipment Essential Covers theft, loss, or damage to specialist equipment - spray units, bait stations, thermal cameras, moisture meters, and general tools.
+Replacing specialist pest control gear can cost $5,000 to $25,000 or more. $5K - $30K

-Commercial Vehicle Essential Your van carries chemicals, equipment, and supplies between client sites.
-Commercial vehicle insurance covers accident damage, theft, and third-party liability.
-Transporting hazardous substances adds additional risk.
+Commercial Vehicle Essential Your van carries chemicals, equipment, and supplies between sites.
+Commercial motor insurance covers collision, theft, and third-party liability.
+Transporting hazardous substances adds risk that standard personal car policies do not cover.
 Market or agreed value

-Business Interruption Optional Replaces lost income if your business is unable to operate due to an insured event - vehicle accident, equipment theft, or premises damage.
-Worth considering for operators who rely on specialist equipment.
+Business Interruption Optional Replaces lost income when an insured event prevents trading - vehicle write-off, equipment theft, or premises damage.
+Worth considering for operators who rely on specialist equipment that takes time to replace.
 12 months revenue

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
-Relevant if you store client property information and access details digitally. $100K - $500K
+Cyber Liability Optional Covers costs when your systems are compromised or customer data is breached.
+Relevant if you store client property information, security codes, or access details digitally. $100K - $500K

 Disclaimer: Cover types and limits shown are general guidance based on typical pest control business needs.
-Your specific requirements depend on your business size, services offered, contract obligations, and risk profile.
+Your actual requirements depend on business size, services offered, contract obligations, and risk profile.
 Always discuss your needs with your insurer or broker.

 Business Insurance Providers for Pest Control Operators

-These Australian business insurance providers offer policies suited to pest control businesses.
+The following Australian insurers offer policies suited to pest control businesses.

 BizCover